The Clothing Industry

 2.

-Kaycee Clothing (a brand name for Kettering Co-op) had a factory in Station Road from c1910 to the 1950s.
-It was later used as a shoe warehouse by Buckby Bros.
+Kaycee Clothing (a brand name for Kettering Co-op) had a factory in Station Road from 1900 to the early 1950s.
+Some of the company's long-serving staff are at Kaycee staff 1949.
+It was put on the market in 1954 and later used as a shoe warehouse by Buckby Bros.

 Known as the "Pioneer Works" when occupied by Arthur Jones Ltd. and the Carrington Shoe Co.
 Ltd. in 1967.